 Move over, Dominos, Pizza Hut, et al!
 Home made Pizza has arrived!
 Having finally got the hang of making pizza dough at home, weekends have become Pizza dinner days.
 With my easy tomato basil sauce stocked up in the fridge, along with pizza dough made every 2 weeks or so and frozen till the weekend, it takes 5 minutes to prepare the toppings and spread them on the pizza base.
 Into the oven and out again in 12 minutes or less.

 The recipe below for Pizza dough is adapted from the River Cottage Veg Everyday Cook book’s Magic Bread Dough Recipe.
 I had earlier followed recipes from Jamie Oliver as well as from the Greens cookbook, but have finally settled down with this recipe for Pizza dough, which I have tweaked for my own use.
 Jamie’s pizza dough is similar in method to the one below, however as it makes a large quantity of dough, I don’t often use it.
-The Greens cookbook has a recipe for making pizza dough out of rye flour and wheat flour, and that is something I will be going back to, soon, as I want to shift from all purpose / maida flour to whole wheat flour.
+The Greens cookbook has a recipe for making pizza dough out of rye flour and wheat flour, and that is something I will be going back to, soon, as I want to shift from all purpose / maida flour to flour from other grains.

 The ingredients listed below may be doubled to make more dough.
 I wouldn’t advise reducing it to make smaller quantities though, as the proportions for yeast, water and oil may not hold.
 Some amount of kneading is required, but as this is a soft dough, it is not difficult to knead.
 And it is good exercise!

 Flour, yeast and warm water, olive oil, salt, mixed into a rough sticky dough before kneading